 Geneva feminist theologians say Bible is outdated and not relevant to today’s values

-The old testament depicted a high respect for these women of courage – Zipporah, Deborah, Manoah’s wife, Ruth, Hannah, Abagail, the wise woman of Tekoa & Abel-Bethmaach, Shunammite Woman, Queen Esther.
-(Rachel Lehner)
+The old testament depicted high respect for these women of courage – Zipporah, Deborah, Manoah’s wife; Ruth, Hannah, Abagail, the wise woman of Tekoa & Abel-Bethmaach; Shunammite Woman, Queen Esther.
+[Rachel Lehner]

-→ Why Google fired James Damore over his honest memo
+→ Why Google fired James Damore.

-Christians should be wary reading Une bible des femmes
+Christians should avoid Une bible des femmes

-“We wanted to work in an ecumenical way,” said Parmentier, also a theologian working with Savoy on the reinterpretation.
-Around half the women involved in the project were Catholics and the other half from certain branches of Protestantism.
-“We are fighting against a literal reading of the texts,” and this is where the danger lies.
-Ecumenism is one of Satan’s tools to dilute Biblical truth.
+“We wanted to work in an ecumenical way,” said Parmentier, a theologian working with Savoy.
+She also said, “We are fighting against a literal reading of the texts,” and this is where it becomes dangerous.

 Standing behind the statues of Calvin and other Protestant founders at the University of Geneva, Savoy claims that the Bible we have today is “completely outdated with no relevance to today’s values of equality.“

 “Progressive” and “equality” are the latest buzzwords that are actually undermining scriptures.